 Do I need to complete a tax return?

-Self assessment tax returns are for individuals who don’t have straightforward tax affairs.
+Self assessment tax returns are for those individuals who do not have straightforward tax affairs.
 That is, you are self-employed or have income above a certain level.
 Those individuals who have straightforward tax arrangements will simply pay tax already through PAYE (Pay as You Earn).

 The most common reasons that people need to fill in tax returns: